How the Cost of a Contract Bond Is Determined

 Todd Taylor, AFSB, CPCU

-Todd Taylor is a contract surety bond manager with our Orlando Old Republic Surety branch office.
+Todd Taylor is a Commercial Surety Underwriting Consultant with our Orlando Old Republic Surety branch office.
 He’s worked in the surety industry in the Midwest and Florida over 25 years.
 He has a bachelor's degree in business finance and CPCU, AFSB designations.
 He enjoys travel and photography.